-There is an old saying “If it moves and it shouldn’t use duct tape.
-If it doesn’t move and it should, use WD-40.”
+There is an old saying “If it moves and shouldn’t use duct tape.
+If it doesn’t move and should, use WD-40.”
 If you want to understand osteoarthritis, think of cartilage as nature’s WD-40.

 When your bones move against one another at your joints, cartilage works like lubrication.
 When you are missing cartilage, like a rusty machine, your movements can become difficult and painful.

 Cartilage is a hard, smooth substance found on the end of each bone.
 It looks a little bit like hard plastic but it does have some “give” to it.
 Two pieces of cartilage can easily slide over one another, which they do, over and over again during your lifetime.

 Cartilage also acts as a shock absorber.
 When you land after jumping, and one bone jars against another, cartilage cushions the blow.

 Two pieces of bone, on the other hand, do not slide easily over one another.
 They act like two pieces of metal without any lubrication in between.
 They grate and drag on one another.
 If they are suddenly shoved together after jumping, there is nothing to absorb the shock.

 When you get osteoarthritis, the cartilage on the ends of your bones starts to deteriorate or wear away.
 If enough of it wears away, you can wind up with two bones moving against each other instead of two pieces of cartilage.
 This can cause swelling and make movement at the joint extremely painful and difficult.

 Cartilage doesn’t disappear all at once.
 It wears away gradually.
 This can be the result of repetitive stress, injuries, heredity, obesity and/or certain metabolic diseases including diabetes.
 It is much more common in women than in men.
 It is found more often in older people than in younger people.